 |CARE||Rinse after each use and hang to dry.|

-Twist is a company that believes a cleaner world can be achieved by paying attention to what goes in our products and where they go after we throw them out.
+Twist is a company that believes we can achieve a cleaner world by paying attention to what goes in our products and where they go after we throw them out.
 They offer a variety of natural sponges made from hemp, cotton, agave, and loofah that can help you make your bath and kitchen more sustainable.

 Twist's 100% plant-based Scrub Sponge works great for exfoliating in the bath or shower and can also be used for cleaning around the house.